-SDI is proud to be an Australian manufacturer, exporting around 90% of its products to over 100 countries.
-In constant currency terms our business continues to see strong growth in Aesthetics and Whitening products, which more than offset the decline in Amalgam products.
-The Company has a strong management team, generates strong cash flows, has no net debt and is well placed to capitalise on future opportunities.
-Reflective of this, the Board, with its continued confidence in the underlying strength of the business, has increased the dividends to shareholders.
+SDI is an Australian manufacturer exporting around 90% of its products to more than 100 countries.
+In constant currency terms our business continues to see strong growth in Aesthetics and Whitening products.
+The Company continues to face challenges such as the change in global product regulatory environment and the ongoing need in any business to innovate and develop new products and services.

+The Company generates strong cash flows, has no debt and is well placed to capitalise on future opportunities.
+Reflective of this the Board of Directors, with its continued confidence in the underlying strength of the business, has increased the ordinary dividends to shareholders by 8.0% as well as paying a 1.0 cent per share special dividend during the financial year.